-Besides in Het Parool, Van Straaten's "daily life" cartoons have appeared in newspapers and magazines like Algemeen Dagblad, De Volkskrant, ZIN and MUG Magazine, while his political cartoons and depictions of literary life ('Het Literaire Leven') appeared in Vrij Nederland from 1968.
+Besides in Het Parool, Van Straaten's "daily life" cartoons have appeared in newspapers and magazines like Algemeen Dagblad, De Volkskrant, ZIN and MUG Magazine, while his political cartoons and depictions of literary life ('Het Literaire Leven') appeared in Vrij Nederland from 1968 until 2014.
 Peter van Straaten cartoons have been collected in many books, from the Van Gennep collections of the 1970s and 1980s to the topical and large-format books by De Harmonie in the 2000s.
 Since 1994, Peter van Straaten's cartoons also appear in an annual tear-off calendar, called 'Peter's Zeurkalender'.

-Besides being a talented artist, Peter van Straaten is also a gifted writer.
+Besides being a talented artist, Peter van Straaten was also a gifted writer.
 Between 1986 and 2000, his weekly column about the "messy life" of single mother Agnes was one of the most popular features in the weekly magazine Vrij Nederland.
 The serial had started in Het Parool in August 1984, and has also been collected in novel format.

 With probably tens of thousands drawings to his name, Peter van Straaten announced his retirement from his daily cartoon in Het Parool in February 2012, after 58 years of loyal service.
 In July 2014, he also cancelled his weekly cartoon in Vrij Nederland.
 He continued to draw for De Volkskrant until health problems forced him to retire completely in 2016.
 Peter van Straaten's final cartoon was published on 2 August 2016 and dealt with the UK leaving the European Union.